 - Reata’s mission is to develop novel therapeutics for patients with serious and life-threatening diseases by targeting molecular pathways that regulate cellular metabolism and inflammation.

 - Our lead product candidates, bardoxolone methyl and omaveloxolone, are Nrf2 activators, previously referred to as antioxidant inflammation modulators (AIMs).
 Nrf2 is a transcription factor for restoring mitochondrial function, reducing oxidative stress, and resolving inflammation.

 Reata’s mission is to develop novel therapeutics for patients with serious and life-threatening diseases with few or no approved therapies by targeting molecular pathways that regulate cellular metabolism and inflammation.
 Our lead product candidates, bardoxolone methyl and omaveloxolone, are Nrf2 activators, previously referred to as antioxidant inflammation modulators (AIMs).
-Nrf2 is an important transcription factor for restoring mitochondrial function, reducing oxidative stress, and resolving inflammation.
+Nrf2 is a transcription factor for restoring mitochondrial function, reducing oxidative stress, and resolving inflammation.